Oronhyatekha: Medical career and early public life

 While heading the Foresters, he built one of the first North American museums created by a Native individual.
 It was housed in the Foresters' Temple, which once stood at the corner of Bay and Richmond in Toronto, until shortly after his death.
 It contained natural history artifacts, items from Canadian Native groups, and from cultures around the world.
 The artifacts were transferred to the Royal Ontario Museum in 1911.
 For its time, the Temple was the tallest office building in the British empire and incorporated the latest technology, such as electric elevators and lights, both of which were powered by an electrical plant in the basement; a chilled drinking water system; and extensive fireproofing.
 The Temple also featured many amenities for its staff, including its own newsstand, cafe and dining room, smoking room, meeting rooms, and bicycle storage.

-Oronhyatekha also belonged to the International Order of Good Templars, several branches of the Masonic Order, the Ancient Order of United Workmen, the Knights of the Maccabees, and the Orange Order.
-He was the Worshipful Master of Richardson Masonic Lodge in Stouffville, Ontario in 1894.
+Foresters' Island

-In the 1890s, he purchased an island from his wife's family across from Deseronto, which he renamed as Foresters' Island.
-Here, he built a second family home, an IOF meeting and dining hall, a bandstand, the Isle Hotel and cottages for guests, and a wharf at which boats from the mainland could dock.
-While the hotel seems to have been open for all guests, not just IOF members, Martin hosted huge IOF gatherings each summer to celebrate its anniversaries.
+In the 1890s, Oronhyatekha purchased an island from his wife's family in the Bay of Quinte, across from Deseronto, which he renamed as Foresters' Island.
+Here, he built a second family residence known as "The Wigwam," a meeting and dining hall, a bandstand, the Isle Hotel and cottages for guests, and a wharf at which boats from the mainland could dock.
+While the hotel seems to have been open for all guests, not just members, Martin hosted huge gatherings each summer to celebrate Foresters anniversaries and events.

+Orphanage

 Colour postcard of "Orphans' Home, Foresters Island near Deseronto, Ont.", published by Valentine & Sons Co.
 Ltd.

 Oronhyatekha was most proud of an orphanage he established in 1904 on the Bay of Quinte, Ontario.
 It opened for operations in 1906, and Oronhyatekha described it as his life's crowning achievement.
 But he died the next year, and the orphanage was sold in 1908.

+Personal life and children

+On 28 August 1863, Oronhyatekha married Ellen Hill, a Mohawk from Tyendinaga Reserve.
+She was also known by her Mohawk name Karakwineh, meaning "moving sun".

+The marriage took place shortly after his return from England and before he began his formal medical training in Toronto.

-He and Ellen had six children together, only two of whom survived to adulthood.
-Three of his children died very early.
-One son, Henry, drowned at the age of 10 during the sinking of the Victoria on the Thames River in London, Ontario, on Victoria Day of 1881.
-His eldest child, Catherine, married Percy John Johnson, an Australian.
-His son Acland Martin, who also became a medical doctor, married twice.
-Neither had any children.
-Acland died young, a few months after his father.
+The couple had six children together, though only two survived to adulthood.
+Three of their children died very early.
+Their son Henry drowned at the age of 10 during the sinking of the Victoria on the Thames River in London, Ontario, on Victoria Day in 1881.

+Their eldest child, Catherine, married Percy John Johnson, an Australian.
+Their son Acland Martin followed his father into the medical profession and became a physician.
+Acland married twice but had no children.
+He died young in 1907, only a few months after his father.

+Oronhyatekha died on 3 March 1907 at the age of 65.
+His death occurred shortly after the opening of the orphanage he had established on the Bay of Quinte, an institution he described as his life's greatest achievement.

 Legacy and honors

-Oronhyatekha has been commemorated in several ways: